cran-task-views/Epidemiology/Epidemiology.md

 **Your input is welcome!** Please suggest packages we may have missed by filing an issue in the GitHub repository or by contacting the maintainer.

+## Data cleaning and data management

+- `r pkg("cleanepi")`: Provides functions to clean epidemiological data.
+It is designed to work with the `linelist` package and provides functions to check for missing data, validate dates, and ensure that variables are in the correct format.
+- `r pkg("epiCleanr")`: A collection of data cleaning utilities for epidemiological data.
+- `r pkg("epidm")`: Contains utilities and functions for the cleaning, processing and management of patient level public health data for surveillance and analysis held by the UK Health Security Agency, UKHSA.

 ## Data visualization

 This section includes packages providing specific tools for the visualization